haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 _RUN_NUMBER_ defined the number (or name - can be a string) of the run _PROT_SEGID_1_ and _PROT_SEGID_2_ are the chain or rather segIDs use by HADDOCK to identify the two molecules.
 It is important that those match what has been used in defining the distance restraints!

-Once this file has been created (use one example `new.html` file from the `haddock2.4/examples` directory as template and edit as needed), start HADDOCK by typing in the same directory where the file has been created:
+Once this file has been created (use one example `run.param` file from the `haddock2.4/examples` directory as template and edit as needed), start HADDOCK by typing in the same directory where the file has been created:

 <a class="prompt prompt-cmd">
   haddock2.4